SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 --------------

 A :newTerm:`try expression`
-is used to evaluate an expression that can throw an error.
+is used to evaluate a function call that can throw an error.

 It has the following form:

 .. syntax-outline::

    try <#expression#>

+If a function call throws an error, a try expression acknowledges the error and allows it to continue propagation.

 For example: